Celiac diagnosis stories- as told by Gluten

 The fear I evoked in her presented itself in a variety of other ways too.

 For example, when the waiter on TV one night brought out a basket of bread to the couple at the Italian restaurant, she shuddered and recoiled, wrapping her intestinal area in a protective hug.
 Bemused, I chuckled and tried to tell her my powers cannot transcend the screen of a television.
-Though she did not hear me, she did soon come to this realization on her own.
+Though she did not hear me, she soon realized this on her own.

 One evening while reading in bed, the mere perusal of the word “wheat” on page 133 of the book Entangled Life brought her heart rate up.

 Walking past rows of baguettes, bagels, and cookies down the bakery aisle at Costco, the DJ in her head turned the music to the theme song from Jaws.
 It flattered me to be compared to such a mighty and destructive behemoth.

 I also slithered my way into her dreams at night, implanting my titillating Trojan horses that few humans can resist when their defenses are down and which, sure enough, her dreaming mind gobbled up (she awoke in horror shortly after realizing what she had done).

 If you want the truth, I’m disappointed.
 Disappointed that my power and dominion were only short-lived.
 Disappointed that her awareness and newly adopted habits now restrict my access to her.
 Disappointed in how this celiac diagnosis story would end.

 I can at least take solace in the knowledge that I’ve made her life less convenient and straightforward.

 For instance, most restaurants are unsafe for people of her ilk.
 Despite their gluten-free options, many often use the same ovens, fryers, and pans to cook their gluten-containing food, exposing my victims to the possibility of what is known in their community as “cross-contamination.”